rackerlabs/technical-blog/_posts/2019-12-03-convert-a-standalone-database-to-oracle-rac-by-using-rconfig.md

 ### Introduction

-You can use `rconfig`, a non-interactive command-line utility, to convert a single-instance database to a Real Application Clusters (RAC) database.
+You can use `rconfig`, a non-interactive command-line utility, to convert a single-instance database to a RAC database.
 The utility reads the values provided under the **ConvertToRAC.xml** file.

 The **$ORACLE_HOME/assistants/rconfig/sampleXMLs** directory has two templates, **ConvertToRAC\_AdminManaged.xml** and **ConvertToRAC\_PolicyManaged.xml**,
-which you can use to convert a single-instance database to RAC admin or policy-managed database respectively.
-This blog explores the  admin-managed RAC conversion, although the same approach is applicable to a policy-managed database.
+which you can use to convert a single-instance database to RAC admin or policy-managed database, respectively.
+This blog explores the  admin-managed RAC conversion, although the same approach applies to a policy-managed database.

 The following image shows a sample **ConvertToRAC_AdminManaged.xml** file:

 ![]({% asset_path 2019-12-03-convert-a-standalone-database-to-oracle-rac-by-using-rconfig/Picture1.png %})

-### Prerequisites of using rconfig:
+### Prerequisites for using rconfig

 Before you use `rconfig`, consider the following prerequisites: